Join Here | Log In

 Side effects with rimonabant were a serious problem for a subset of patients.
 Negative effects included an increased risk of psychiatric disorders and increased risk of suicide.
 Not good.
 Clinical trials for rimonabant showed that it decreased the reward mechanism of food in the brain – but that it also led to anxiety and depression for some people.[ref]

 The endocannabinoid system is also involved in the gastrointestinal system.
 Activation of the CB1 receptors reduces nausea.
-Additionally, CB1 receptor activation work in inhibiting relaxation of the LES (lower esophageal sphincter) and inhibiting gastric acid secretion.[ref]
-So blocking CB1 receptors can cause nausea and possibly heartburn.
+Additionally, CB1 receptor activation works by inhibiting relaxation of the LES (lower esophageal sphincter) and inhibiting gastric acid secretion.[ref]
+The opposite side of this is that blocking the CB1 receptors can cause nausea and possibly heartburn.

 What about anandamide and 2-AG levels?